 OVERWHELMED BY CAR REPAIRS?
 CLICK HERE TO GET AN OFFER!

 This process has gotten a lot harder over the years, as have many DIY repair jobs, but it can still be done.
 As always, make sure you’re checking your owner’s manual for the proper levels and types of fluids and levels for your vehicle.
-We like the different coolant tutorials depending on the year of your car at The Family HandyMan.

 Nothing will make you feel better than getting rid of the horrible noise that comes with old and useless brakes.
 It makes the hard work worth it, and saving the money that you’d be shelling out to your dealership is the icing on the cake.
-Read how to change your brakes the easy way at Jalopnik.

 Changing your cars air filter is keeping all the gross things in the air out of your vehicle’s engine, so it’s important to change it according to the guidelines in your owner’s manual.
 Not only will changing your air filters yourself save you money from labor costs, but changing your air filter on a regular basis saves you money on gas!

 Once you learn and master these basics, you’ll save cash, impress friends, and you might actually know what your car repair guy is talking about at your next state inspection.
 It’s a win-win situation when you DIY car repairs at home.